 We have spoken with hundreds of customers and identified the following 5 themes that could be costing your company money:

 1. Poor or outdated product and pricing information

 One of the most frustrating aspects of placing orders for buyers tends to be the outdated supplier catalogs - especially when it comes to categories where product availability is seasonal and pricing can change on a daily basis.

 Some of the other most common annoyances customers have with their suppliers’ catalogs include:

 - Lack of product descriptions, or poorly written ones

 These may seem like minor issues, but they will prevent customers from exploring new product lines or items, and limit your company’s growth potential.
 Not only that, but it creates unnecessary back and forth that is a frustrating waste of time for the buyer and the supplier rep.

 2. Bad online and/or mobile experience

 As food buyers become busier, now more than ever, they are relying on their mobile devices to browse supplier websites, view products, and make purchases.

-Having a great mobile and online experience is so important, that in some cases buyers won't even consider doing business with a supplier who doesn’t offer these services.
+Having a great mobile and online experience is so important, that in some cases buyers won't even consider doing business with a supplier who doesn’t offer a B2B eCommerce solution.
 How can you blame them?
 They simply don’t have the time to call the order desk and wait on hold or leave a voicemail when they could do all of that from their phone while standing in their walk-in.